ardaerendogru/DeMixVPR/README.md

 The project uses the following datasets:

-- GSVCitiesDataset: For training
+- GSVCities-XS Dataset: For training
-- TestDataset: For validation and testing
-- SF_XS Dataset: For testing on San Francisco data
+- SF_XS Dataset: For validation and testing
-- Tokyo Dataset: For testing on Tokyo data
+- Tokyo-XS Dataset: For testing

 Dataset loading and preprocessing are handled in the `datasets/` directory.

 ## Models